-The Department for Levelling Up, Housing and Communities ('DLUHC')
+The Ministry of Housing, Communities and Local Government ('MHCLG')

-This is the government department that has authorised us to provide this service.
+This is the government Ministry that has authorised us to provide this service.

 The Deposit Protection Service ('The DPS')

 The DPS is a trade name of Computershare Investor Services PLC, a company registered in England and Wales with company number 3498808.
 Its registered office is The Pavilions, Bridgwater Road, Bristol BS13 8AE.
 Throughout this document, we also refer to The DPS as 'we' or 'us'.